leungjch/Magnetic-Pendulum/README.md

 # Magnetic-Pendulum
-Simulating the chaotic behaviour of the magnetic pendulum and generating artsy images from it.
+Simulating the chaotic behaviour of the magnetic pendulum and generating artsy fractals from it.

 <img src="https://github.com/leungjch/Magnetic-Pendulum/blob/master/screenshots/20190709-162844.bmp" width="300">